st4ever/getdata-013-course_project/README.md

 Steps to reproduce this project
 -------------------------------

-1. Download and unpack archive with data for analysis to you working directory for RStudio.
+1. Download (url above) and unpack archive with data for analysis to your working directory for RStudio.
 2. Open the R script `run_analysis.r` and execute it using RStudio.
 It calls the R Markdown file, `run_analysis.Rmd`, which contains the bulk of the code.

 Outputs produced